How to Install FreeIPA Server on Fedora 29/Fedora 28/CentOS 7

 Password (confirm): password2

-Next, you are prompted on whether to configure the IPA server with the above configuration options.
+Next, you are prompted on whether to configure the IPA server with the above configuration options you have provided.

 The IPA Master Server will be configured with: